-The policemen of the 1830s were known as 'Peelers' On the following day they were sworn in as constables before the Mayor, Mr John Smallpiece, Gentleman.
+The policemen of the 1830s were known as 'Peelers'

+On the following day they were sworn in as constables before the Mavor.
+Mr John Smallpiece, Gentleman.
 On 1st February, six pairs of handcuffs were ordered for the night constables.
-Some Watch Committee proceedings are reported in the Surrey Police - A Pictorial History 1851-2001.
+Some Watch Committee proceedings are reported in the Surrev Police - A Pictorial History 1851-2001.
 At a meeting on 15 January 1836, it was resolved to appoint nine constables for the borough.
-Three days later the appointments were made and the officers became operational shortly afterwards.
-Richard Jarlett was appointed superintendent at £15 per year: he was only part-time and was in fact a baker in the High Street.
-The Minutes also record the appointment on 14th July of a day policeman, Phillip Clarke, at a salary of 17s 6d.
-The Watch Committee later decreed "that a newly appointed constable in addition to his salary .... be provided with clothes of

-The Police History Society Journal No 24 -2009/10 Page 5 London police provided the expense thereof does not exceed five quineas".
-The clothes provided were the so-called Peeler uniform consisting of a top hat representing authority, and an eightbutton, blue swallow tailed jacket representing servitude because, according to David Cross writing in the BBC British History website "although the police were considered the same description as the the public's masters".
+Three days later the appointments were made and the officers became operational shortly afterwards, Richard Jarlett was appointed superintendent at £15 per year; he was only part-time and was in fact a baker in the High Street The Minutes also record the appointment on 14th July of a day policeman, Phillip Clarke, at a salary of 17s 6d.
+The Watch Committee later decreed "that a newly appointed constable in addition to his salary be provided with clothes of the same description as the London police provided the expense thereof does not exceed five guineas".
+The clothes provided were the so-called Peeler uniform consisting of a top hat representing authority. and an eightbutton, blue swallow tailed jacket representing servitude because, according to David Cross writing in the BBC British History website "although the police were considered public servants, they were also the public's masters".
 A leather stock, 10 cm deep. was worn around the neck as protection against attempts at strangulation with a piece of rope - a favourite trick of footpads.
-The uniform was completed by a broad belt with a large buckle bearing the Borough insignia, and a pair of heavy Wellington boots. public servants, they were also
+The uniform was completed by a broad belt with a large buckle bearing the Borough insignia, and a pair of heavy Wellington boots.